 Fire trucks are sometimes the biggest vehicles on the road and can be difficult to drive safely, let alone in emergencies when they’re seen speeding at around 75 miles per hour too.
 Owing to the emergencies they deal with, fire trucks are exempted from following traffic laws worldwide.
-However, like all other emergency vehicles, they too reserve the right of way, which means that drivers and motorists are obligated to pull over, and leave the way for an oncoming fire truck.
+However, like all other emergency vehicles, they, too, reserve the right of way, which means that drivers and motorists are obligated to pull over and leave the way for an oncoming fire truck.

 Due to the hustle and rush, fire trucks can sometimes cause tragedies on the road.
 Road traffic accidents involving a speeding, colossal fire truck do not have pleasant outcomes at most times, and victims can sustain severe, fatal injuries, often resulting in deaths.
 Accidents involving negligence either by the fire-truck driver or the department are actionable torts, entitling victims to sue the relevant persons.

 Causes of fire truck accidents

 There are a number of reasons why fire trucks may get into a road accident, most of these pertaining to public conduct towards fire trucks and emergencies.
 It is reported that motorists and drivers still seem unconditioned and unaware of how to pull over and give way to an approaching fire truck when they see one.
 As a result, many deliberately do not stop.
-At other times, people curious in knowing just stop by an emergency to see and record what’s happening.
+At other times, people curious to know just stop by an emergency to see and record what’s happening.
 This turns out frustrating in an emergency, and truck drivers are compelled to maneuver and overtake them, giving way to accidents.

-Firetruck accident legal funding
+Fire truck accident pre-settlement legal funding

 Despite all these adversities you are likely to face in a fire truck accident, legal remedies exist to help you relieve your financial burden while your lawyer fights to secure fair compensation for your losses.